FiNeX96/SIO-Proj1/README.md

     - Open your browser and go to http://localhost:9000/ ( if it doesnt automatically open )
     - docker-compose down to stop the container

-### Project Description

-    This is a project for developing an online store for DETI at the University of Aveiro.
-    Our primary mission in this project was to create a functional online store offering products related to the Department of Electronics, Telecommunications, and Informatics (DETI).
-    However, what makes this project unique is the controlled introduction of security vulnerabilities that are not immediately apparent to the average user.

-    Our objectives include:

-    - Developing both a flawed and a corrected version of the online store.
-    - Thoroughly documenting the introduced vulnerabilities, exploring how they can be exploited, and analyzing their impact.
-    - Focusing on understanding and correcting common vulnerabilities, such as Cross-Site Scripting and SQL Injection.
-    - Addressing the importance of security in software applications.

 ## Authors